apple-fritter/flowmark/README.md

 ## Why a New Markdown Formatter?

-Previously I'd implemented something very similar with [for Atom](https://github.com/jlevy/atom-flowmark).
+Previously I’d implemented something very similar with [for Atom](https://github.com/jlevy/atom-flowmark).
 I found the Markdown formatting conventions enforced by the that plugin worked really well for editing and publishing large or collaboratively edited documents.